CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ```

 ### Based on items worn by the player character
-The dynamic line is chosen based on the gender of the player character, both entries are optional, but you should make sure the NPC says something all the time.
-Both entries are parsed as dynamic_line. `u` is the player character.
+The dynamic line is chosen based on whether the player character wears a specific item, both entries are optional, but you should make sure the NPC says something all the time.
+Both entries are parsed as `dynamic_line`. `u` is the player character.
 The `u_is_wearing` string should be a valid item id.
+The line from `yes` will be shown if the character wears the item, otherwise the line from `no`.

 ```JSON
 {